 Batu Tiga has a very similar topography to Tatawa Kecil and is extremely affected by current that bottlenecks between Komodo and Rinca.
 It is crucial to hit this site at the perfect time and is recommended only to advanced, experienced divers in the event of current arriving whilst in the water.
 It is 3 rock pinnacles that start at great depths underwater and breach the surface.
 A prominent feature of this dive site is a canyon with huge boulders along the side which host interesting swim-throughs.
 Sharks and HUGE schools of barracuda, snapper, batfish, trevally, bumpheads and fusiliers are the usual suspects.
 However, don’t overlook the macro on this site, as a huge array of nudibranch can be found in the pristine coral garden at about 15m.
 Because of the strong currents and advanced nature of this site, Batu Tiga is the least frequently dived site in Komodo which has left the corals in immaculate condition.

 Castle Rock is definitely in the ‘Top 3’ of the park.
-Prone to current, this seamount rises from depths of 75 meters to about 3-4 meters under the surface.
+Prone to current, this seamount rises from depths of 75 metres to about 3-4 metres under the surface.
 We usually dive this site by dropping in the split via negative entry.
-Quickly descend to 25 meters, where you can hold onto a rock in the current as sharks, giant trevally, tuna, and mackerel swim in massive schools above your head.
+Quickly descend to 25 metres, where you can hold onto a rock in the current as sharks, giant trevally, tuna, and mackerel swim in massive schools above your head.
 As you make your way around the site, propelled by the current, you can see soft coral growth and numerous fans that are host to pygmy seahorses.